asmuth-archive/libsmatrix/README.md

 API
 ---

-Open a smatrix (if filename is NULL, use in memory only mode, otherwise create file)
+Open a smatrix (if filename is NULL, use in memory only mode; otherwise open or create file)

     smatrix_t* smatrix_open(const char* fname);